Room Name: Lupin’s Great Escape Room

 Clue Quality: Some clues were direct and led us to the solution to a lock or portion of the escape.
 Other clues were hidden in interesting places with a number of different methods for revealing them and were very thematic.
 Some classic and some unique; for a home-brew game this was quite good.

-Puzzle Creativity: There were some unique puzzles for us to complete in this room including one with a working cell phone and additional hardware that we had not seen done before.
+Puzzle Creativity: There were some unique puzzles for us to complete in this room including one with a working cell phone thanks to local phone plan deals and additional hardware that we had not seen done before.
 We did have a logic puzzle which admittedly was fun and fit the theme, but almost felt like just a worksheet that need to be completed.
 There were some common types of puzzles, but they were implemented in interesting ways particularly in a pop-up room.

 Rating: 3.75 / 5.
 For a pop-up room there was a good variety of clever puzzles and an entertaining experience.